 A reminder for every BuJo enthusiast

 We know, it's so easy to get jealous of other people's seemingly perfect spreads.
-But like every bullet journal out there, those “perfect” spreads took a lot of time (and mistakes) to make.
+But like every bullet journal out there, those “perfect” spreads took a lot of effort and time (and mistakes) to make.
 So don’t get demotivated from doing your own bullet journal.

 Just trust the process, consistently practice, and dedicate your time to making your bullet journal.
 As long as the system works for you, you're okay!